-Eleshia L. Smith is a new mom and a former client of CVD who has had the fortune of being a recipient of many of the services this great organization provides.
+Eleshia L. Smith (Board Treasurer) is a new mom and a former client of CVD who has had the fortune of being a recipient of many of the services this great organization provides.
 Because of her positive experience, she decided to join the board in early 2015 in hopes of helping this wonderful organization expand their reach in undeserved communities on the West and South sides of Chicago.
 Professionally, Eleshia has been an educator and has taught middle, high school and college English and Reading for the last 10 years.
 Eleshia holds a BA in Speech Communications from University of Illinois at Urbana-Champaign, M.Ed from Loyola University Chicago and hopes to finish her Ed.D in Curriculum Studies before her 1 year old son Oliver graduates from college.